Skip to main content

 Security operations

-Automate incident triage with policy-governed runs, explicit approval gates, and complete audit evidence.
+Automate incident triage with policy-governed runs, explicit approval gates, and signed audit evidence.

 How it works